mahendrapaipuri/ceems/website/docs/configuration/systemd.md

 binary.
 Although, it does not pose a big security concern, it is better to assign capabilities to a process.

-As admins tend to run the exporter within a `systemd` unit file, we can assign capabilities to the process rather than file using `AmbientCapabilities` directive of the `systemd`.
+As operators tend to run the exporter within a `systemd` unit file, we can assign capabilities to the process rather than file using `AmbientCapabilities` directive of the `systemd`.
 An example is as follows: